 Tyler, the guy behind TbonesTech, has 62.5K subscribers on YouTube, where he unboxes new photography gear and recommends his favorites to his audience.
 His following is filled with people who are interested in filmography, and since he is an expert, his audience trusts his word.
-If you are selling tech or photography gear and want to increase your sales on Amazon through an Amazon Influencer, Tyler is a great choice.
+If you are selling tech or photography gear and want to increase your sales on Amazon through one of the top Amazon Influencers, Tyler is a great choice.

 Bijou’s Sweet Treats

 Amazon Store: Bijou’s Sweet Treats